 Feel in control regarding the NIS directive?

 The NIS directive was adopted in 2016 in EU and sets a range of network and information security requirements which apply to operators of essential services and digital service providers (DSPs).
 Since it is an EU directive, every EU member state has to adopt national legislation, which follows or ‘transposes’ the directive.
-The deadline for national transposition by the EU member states was 9 May 2018.
+The deadline for national transposition by the EU member states was on the 9th of May 2018.

 The purpose of the NIS Directive

 The directive is identical across the EU, and the laws of each country based on the directive are also very similar.
 The aim of the directive is to achieve a high common level of security in networks and information systems for critical societal and digital services within the Union.
 In this way, the internal market will be strengthened, and the vulnerabilities of central social services will be reduced.

 If you want to read more about the NIS directive, whom it applies for and what needs to be done, you can do this here.

 What is the story behind the NIS Directive?

 Digitalisation not only creates business opportunities but opens more attack vectors to systems.
 The number of cyberattacks has increased sharply over the recent years, not only from criminals and script kiddies but also from state-funded forces with great endurance and vast resources.
 Raising information security within critical infrastructure raises society’s readiness for external disturbances.

 What practical effect does the NIS directive have?